Juan-Jones/blogsphere/content/blog/make-money-on-pinterest.md

 How do you make money on Pinterest?
 When it comes to Pinterest monetization, there are several options.
 It is based on your resources.
 In other words, are you a website owner?
 Do you have tangible products for sale?
 Or, do you own digital products?
 If not, no biggie.
 You can still make money online through Pinterest.

-_Ways to Make Money on Pinterest_:

-1. Affiliate marketing – promote affiliate products for vendors as a third-party.
-2. Coaching – teach others strategies to make money on Pinterest.
-3. Consulting – explain how to gain traffic on Pinterest for a fee.
-4. Email marketing – build an email list on Pinterest, then sell it.
-5. Drive traffic to a website (online store, blog) – promote your website or blog.
-6. Partner with a brand – monetize your audience to businesses in your industry.
-7. Referral marketing – send referrals to companies and earn money.
-8. Seasonal marketing – market affiliate products during particular seasons, i.e. (Holidays, Black Friday, Easter) etc.
-9. Start a podcast – start a podcast and make money.
-10. Virtual assistant – become a Pinterest virtual assistant.

 ### 6. Market Your Opportunity

 {{< image src="images/post/market-your-opportunity.jpg" caption="" alt="Market Your Opportunity" height="336" width="189" position="center" command="fit" option="q100" class="img-fluid" title="Market Your Opportunity" webp="false" >}}